 top of page

-10 bulbs per order for pickup in outer NE Portland late August/early September 2024
+10 bulbs per order for pickup in outer NE Portland late August 2025.

 Saffron Crocus produce plenty of blooms and harvestable saffron threads.
 The bulbs can be left in the ground for up to 6 consecutive years, with the best saffron harvest typically reached in the second year after planting.
 The saffron crocus bulbs require good soil and plenty of sunshine.
 Once planted, they bloom before Christmas, providing a delightful display of colors during the fall season.
 Crocus Sativus, the saffron crocus, was likely introduced to Northwestern Europe by the Romans.